Shalom. Here we are back again to continue on with Soul Shepherds Part Two. In Part One, we began investigating the following questions:

 Certainly Yochebed must have caught glimpses of Moshe from time to time over the years, but if she ever had a conversation with him again, the Scripture has chosen silence on the matter.
 Then 40 years later (FORTY YEARS), while it must have seemed to Yochebed that her prayers were not being heard, Moshe had to run for his life far away from Yochebed’s watchful eye!
 Perhaps she feared that her beloved son was lost forever.
 OR, conversely, it is possible that she gave great thanks to the God of Israel, Who had sent her son running in fear, in order to extricate him from paganism!

-Although there is no Scriptural evidence to indicate whether or not Yochebed lived to see her son’s return (although Jewish sources believe she was still alive), her prayers were indeed being heard and answered!
+Although there is no Scriptural evidence to indicate whether or not Yochebed lived to see her son’s return (although Jewish sources believe she was still alive), her prayers were indeed being heard and a response was already in play!
 In His great wisdom, the Master had simply sent Moshe running away, to receive intensive training in shepherding a flock, until the time would be right to bring him back to shepherd His people.

 And it shall come to pass, that before they call, I will answer; and while they are yet speaking, I will hear.
 Isa 65:24